 The Master of Science (M.S.) program is offered in architectural engineering through the University of Nebraska-Lincoln and based in Omaha, Nebraska, 50 miles northeast of Lincoln, at the Peter Kiewit Institute of Information Science, Technology, and Engineering (PKI).

-There are several professional societies and student groups on campus, including:
+There are several professional societies and student groups on campus that AE students participate in, including:

-- Acoustical Society of America, University of Nebraska Student Branch
+- Acoustical Society of America (ASA), University of Nebraska Student Branch

-- Architectural Engineering Institute, University of Nebraska Student Branch
+- Architectural Engineering Institute (AEI), University of Nebraska Student Branch

 - UNL Architectural Engineering Construction Student Outreach Program (AECSOP)